 This person finds that coping is so hard that they may stop working.
 A job loss can create financial problems, which leads to stress.
 Their problems exacerbate and make it even harder to sleep because they spend their nights worrying instead of sleeping.

-Guilt becomes a struggle as the person dealing with severe pain opts out of family activities.
+Guilt becomes a struggle as a person dealing with severe pain opts out of family activities.
 They miss out on their children’s lives and lose interest in family functions.
 Losing a sense of direction can make a person feel stuck.
 Getting treatment can redirect their path before it leads to substance abuse.

 Connection Between Chronic Pain Syndrome and Substance Abuse

 Life can be miserable and cause some people to turn to substance abuse in hopes of relieving the pain.
-This sparks the question: What is chronic pain syndrome and its connection to substance abuse?
+This sparks the question: What are chronic pain syndrome and its connection to substance abuse?

 Not every person who suffers from severe pain turns to drugs or alcohol.
-Yet, there is a connection between the two, especially when a person has a history with addiction.
+Yet, there is a connection between the two, especially when a person has a history of addiction.
 Dealing with long-term pain has a profound effect on a person’s life.
 All the things they once did comfortably becomes a constant struggle.

 Living in this unending state can generate negative feelings.
 Frustration increases when family and friends seem blind to what is happening.
 They do not see the limitations of being saddled with chronic pain.

-The constant weight of helplessness or anger increases the person’s risk for depression.
+The constant weight of helplessness or anger increases the person’s risk of depression.
 This can become enough for addiction.
 They may start depending on the drugs used to treat their pain.
 Other risk factors include post-traumatic stress disorder and a family history of substance abuse.